It is important to resume children's routine immunisations as soon as possible after COVID-19 infection.

 For people who are newly diagnosed and starting HIV treatment are advised to take advice from their specialist about the timing of their vaccination.
 Any medication being taken for HIV is not expected to change how effectiveness of the COVID-19 vaccine.
 The vaccine will not affect HIV medications.

-Vaccination is being offered to people who have and have not had SARS-CoV-2 infection previously.
+Vaccination is being offered to people who have had SARS-CoV-2 infection.

-Data from clinical trials and from countries with a lot of COVID-19 cases have shown the vaccines to be safe and effective in this group of people.
-It is expected that the vaccine will boost the immune response and provide good protection for those who have previously had SARS-CoV-2 infection.
-Start your vaccination course at least 4 weeks after you have recovered.
-For more information, please click here.
+Data from clinical trials and from countries with a lot of COVID-19 cases have shown the vaccines to be safe and effective for those who have had COVID-19 ie SARS-CoV-2 infection.
+This includes those who were asymptomatic.

 Pregnant people are encouraged to be vaccinated against COVID-19 at any stage of pregnancy.